Amber Heard Lawyers Focus on Johnny Depp’s Drug and Alcohol Use

 Depp’s lawyer, Benjamin Chew, said that’s a clear reference to a restraining order Heard filed for in May 2016, just after Depp told her he wanted a divorce, in which she claimed she had been a victim of sexual assault. physical abuse.

-Both Depp and Heard are expected to testify at the trial, which is scheduled for six weeks, along with actors Paul Bettany and James Franco and tech entrepreneur Elon Musk.
+Both Depp and Heard are expected to testify at the trial, which is scheduled for six weeks, along with the actors.
+Paul Bettany Y James Franco and the tech entrepreneur Elon Musk.

 A seven-member civilian jury, plus four alternates, was selected Monday to hear the case.

 Heard’s attorneys sought to have the case tried in California, where both actors reside.
-But a judge ruled that Depp was within his rights to take him to Virginia because the Washington Post’s computer servers for its online edition are located in that state.
+But a judge ruled that Depp was within his rights to take him to Virginia because the computer servers of the Washington Post for online editing are located in that state.
 Depp’s lawyers have said they filed the case in Virginia in part because the laws there are more favorable to his case.